Train Hard. Fuel Smart. Race Strong.

 The Missing Miles: Why Fueling Determines Your Marathon Success

-As the Yuengling Shamrock Marathon approaches, runners are focused on long runs, pace work, and taper strategy.
+As the marathon season approaches, runners are focused on long runs, pace work, and taper strategy.
 Training plans are dialed in.
 Mileage is logged.
 Workouts are checked off.

 But there’s one piece of preparation that doesn’t show up on your GPS watch — and it may be the most important of all: